lvgl/lvgl/docs/overview/style.rst

 Typical background properties
 -----------------------------

-In the documentation of the widgets you will see sentences like “The widget uses the typical background properties”.
-These “typical background properties” are the ones related to:
+In the documentation of the widgets you will see sentences like "The widget uses the typical background properties".
+These "typical background properties" are the ones related to:

 - Background
 - Border